ryanlim1/todoapp/README.md

 ## Task Database
 Your To-Do application would be useless without a database to hold onto the tasks between sessions.
+To test your code, we will run it on a database we have created.
+This is why the `TaskModel` file looks a little odd.
+Please put the URI of the database you will be using (local or cloud hosted) in the `myURI` variable.
+Then uncomment out either the line mentioning MONGO_URI (if you're using MongoDB/Mongoose) **OR** the line mentioning PG_URI (if you're using PostgresQL/Sequelize).
+If your personal URI contains sensitive information (the password), feel free to replace `myURI` when you are ready to commit.
+We will not be testing your personal database, so we do not need to connect to it.

 #### Task Model
-In the `server/models/TaskModel.js` file, implement a database in either MongoDB or PostgresQL (Mongoose/Sequelize optional) as follows:
+In the `server/models/TaskModel.js` file, implement a database in either MongoDB or PostgresQL (Mongoose/Sequelize optional) as described below:
 - [ ] We want to store our data in a collection/table called `Task`.
 (Remember, this may be created as the plural `Tasks` - that is fine.)
 - [ ] All items in the database must have a property `item` which is a string
 - [ ] Additionally, all items should be stored with the time they were `created_at`.
-This should default to now
+This should default to the current time

 #### Task controllers
 In the `server/models/taskController.js` file, add the following functionality to the exported controller.
 (These will be server middleware/final handler functions, so they should take the appropriate parameters and perform the necessary callback operations.):